Wisdom Teeth Removal: What Should You Expect?

 When your child has impacted wisdom teeth, he or she will likely experience pain in the area around the teeth.
 Your teenager may also have significant swelling on the face or jaw.

 In the case of an emergency, call your doctor or 911 immediately.
-In a non-emergency, if your child is experiencing any pain in or around their mouth, call Kool Smiles today and discuss the issue with one of our dentists.
-We have more than 120 locations across the U.S., so there’s sure to be a dentist near you who can discuss your child’s wisdom teeth problems, and help decide if they need to be removed.
+In a non-emergency, if your child is experiencing any pain, call Kool Smiles to discuss the issue with one of our dentists and determine if the wisdom teeth need to be removed.

 There are several steps to getting wisdom teeth removed, including:

-- Choice of anesthetic: local, sedation or general anesthesia.
+- Choice of anesthetic (numbing medicine): local, sedation, or general anesthesia.
 These all help ensure your child is comfortable during surgery.
-Your dentist will likely have recommendations on which is a best choice.
+Your dentist will recommend the best choice for your child.

 - Expose tooth below the gum, and if needed, cut away bone to get at root of tooth